-Almost exactly half way between Albany and New York City, Montgomery, NY is located in the northern center of Orange County.
-It was known many years ago as the hub of transportation for the area.
+Montgomery has been known for many years as the hub of transportation for New York.
 Today, it still is, close to the New York State Thruway (Hwy.
-87), the rail-hub at Montgomery Village HallMiddletown, and Stewart International Airport, which services JetBlue, Delta and US Airways Express.
+87), the rail-hub at Middletown, and Stewart International Airport, which services JetBlue, Delta and US Airways Express.
 With its 2.5 mile long landing strip, Stewart was designated as an available emergency landing strip for the Space Shuttle.

 Wineries are plentiful in the area, and make excellent day trips.
 If a hearty red or perky white wine is what you fancy, the award-winning Whitecliff Vineyard is just 10 minutes away featuring world class wines to sample in their rustic Tasting Room.
 The Brotherhood Winery, America’s oldest operating winery is one of sixteen vintners in the area.
 Escorted tours of these sites are a delightful way to see the winemaking process and and sample the local fare.
 If you’re looking for something a little stronger, visit Tuthills, the local distillery, for small-batch, handmade bourbons, ryes and whiskeys – New York’s first whiskey distillery since Prohibition.

 Several of the local wineries have also taken up distilling spirits, bottling their own brands of gin, vodka, bourbon and scotch.

 114 Little York Road